wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 corresponding state without `_Inv` or `_InvX`, and `retry()` will be called to retry the event at the head of the MSHR register that initiated the downgrade or invalidation transactions.

+After the switch block, if local variable `status` is `OK`, indicating that the request is at the head of the MSHR, and that no responses is being expected for the request itself, then the `FlushLineInv` is propagated to the lower level by calling `forwardFlush()`, and the state of the block transits to `I_B`.